Confused about what to eat while you and your healthcare provider are treating your SIBO?

 Diet isn’t everything when it comes to cultivating a healthy gut.
 There are easy lifestyle changes that can make a big difference in your gut health journey.

-- Slow down and remove the stress while eating.
-Your body needs to be in a “rest and digest” state for best digestion.
+- Slow down and remove as much stress as possible while eating (your body needs to be in a “rest and digest” state in order to properly digest your food)

 - Try cooking veggies for better tolerance